 In 2006, Sam’s Dot Publishing released an anthology about the effects of global climate change on humanity called Ecotastrophe.
-Now that it’s been almost ten years since the release, and global climate change still seems a possible threat to humanity, Nomadic Delirium Press has decided to release Ecotastrophe II.
+Now that it’s been more than ten years since the release, and global climate change still seems a possible threat to humanity, Nomadic Delirium Press has decided to release Ecotastrophe II.
 Like the original collection, this one will be edited by J Alan Erwine.

 What we’re looking for: We want science fiction stories between 3,000 and 10,000 words that look at the effects of global climate change (preferably the extreme effects) on humanity and the other creatures of Earth.
 We’re not looking for stories about the change, but rather the effects of the change.
 Although we’d love to have a lot of stories that look at the hard science of climate change, we also want stories that look at the soft sciences.
 It’s important that the stories focus on the people, rather than the science, but we still want the science to be plausible.